gio-cigaral/personal-website/README.md

 # personal_website
-My personal website about myself and my portfolio
+My personal website about myself and my projects.